 Helping Our Kids Handle Anger

-Anger is a difficult emotion so how do we help our kids with it?
-It starts with you!
-There are several things you can do to teach your kids about anger.
+Anger is an intense emotion so how do you help kids with it?
+If you struggle with it too does that mean you can't teach them?
+Absolutely NOT!
+There are several things you can do!

 Acknowledge your anger first

 For some of you this is the hardest part.
 Acknowledging your own anger can be embarrassing but if your reactions have gotten of of hand (and your kids probably know it) then addressing this opens the door.

 As a parent, you have major influence over your kids - especially when they're little.
 Modeling accountability shows them that you're not superhuman and it's okay to make mistakes.